setr/pychan/README.md

 All Web handling is done through Flask/Werkzeug, and uses SQLAlchemy(core) for general SQL-DB independence.
 Though the most likely usecase **should** be SQLite.
 A pretty standard python web setup.
 Basic configs *will* be supplied for an Nginx webserver hosting this + meguca alongside each other.

+Images are handled using ImageMagick.
+PDF-Thumbnailing is handled through Ghostscript (currently interfaced through imagemagick).
+Webms do not get thumbnailed, at least for now.
+If they are to be, it'll likely be through ffmpeg.

+See http://docs.wand-py.org/en/0.4.3/guide/install.html for imagemagick installation.

 Otherwise, at least for now, the only dependencies are python3, sqlite and any modules requirements.txt file.

 ```